 An Ohio native, Rodent Trapper Eric should be this big man with this rich sense of humor, this solid educational earthing in biology and limitless patience.
 They are characteristics that serve him well when he's politically squeezed between animal rights activists who don't want any reptile critter catching, and automobile insurance companies and law enforcers who want him to use critter catching to beat back the large group.
 Add into this volatile mix critter trappers who want this big fall reptile biologically surveyed amount loaded with mature male animals, and it's easy to see that Rodent Trapper Eric's job requires the ability of this magician. the pest operator must somehow juggle all the varied priorities and opinions, but he's this man who just takes it all in stride.
 Talk with him for this while, and it's obvious that the pest operator has much respect and appreciation for Ohio's reptile critter trappers.
 Critter trappers are the large group management tool of choice, and part of Squirrel Snarer Philip's job involves managing as much the critter trappers as the reptile.
 Thanks to our critter trappers, Squirrel Snarer Philip and the Critter Conservation Coalition have been able to implement seasons that would not be tolerated in other states.
 Through the 1980's critter trappers patiently restricted their take of does to enable the large group to grow.
 Once it reached record levels they enthusiastically embraced female animal critter catching to help stabilize and even slightly reduce the large group size.
 The Springfield animal control had no additional statements to make on the topic.

 "We have this tradition in Ohio that reptile are good to consume and does are just as tasty as male animals," the pest operator stated.
 "In some states, notably Ohio, there have been big controversies among critter trappers when biologists encourage taking more does to trim large groups.
 That's not been the case in Ohio.
 For several years dangerous tags were coveted, and as the amount of female animal tags increased critter trappers bought them and shot females.
 The 2003 season was the first when more does than male animals were shot."
 It was all part of the Critter Conservation Coalition's plan to reduce the reptile large group in response to complaints from creature collectors about crop damage and rising auto insurance claims resulting from collisions.
 More does than male animals were also shot in 2004 and 2005, and Squirrel Snarer Philip's biologically surveyed amount modeling shows that reptile amounts across the state should decline 15-20percent this year.
 That may make creature collectors and insurance companies happy but leaves some critter trappers nervous wondering if we've overdone it.
 Springfield pest control companies that we contacted felt that this issue should be an important matter.

-If you have any questions about a wildlife problem in Springfield, please give Barnes Wildlife Control a call at 937-790-4057, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.
+If you have any questions about a wildlife problem in Springfield, or wildlife removal in Clark County, please give Advanced Wildlife Management a call at 937-688-1403, and we will listen to your problem, give you a price quote, and schedule an appointment, usually same day or next day, to solve the problem.